Table of Contents

 To represent an Authlete OAuth client, an authlete_client

-Terraform resource is defined and the supported properties of the object can be found on the provider documentation page and is comprised all the properties available on the Authlete Developer Console.
+Terraform resource is defined and the supported properties of the object can be found on the provider documentation page.

 and AUTHLETE_API_SECRET

 .
-That will set the service to be used when provisioning the client.
+This will specify the service to be used when provisioning the client.

 $ terraform output api_key